The definitive guide to Led Zeppelin’s corporate empire

 Flames Of Albion Music is actually two different companies: Firstly, it refers to a New York business originally set up on September 18, 1961 as Joaneline Music.
 It was renamed Flames Of Albion Music on February 27, 1976.

 Secondly, there is also a UK Led Zeppelin music publishing business set up by the band on April 17, 2007.
-It was originally known by the cryptic name of Cook Seventy Three for several weeks before being renamed Flames Of Albion Music.
+It was originally known as Cook Seventy Three for several weeks before being renamed Flames Of Albion Music.
 The list of shareholders below refers to the British business.

 Shareholders: